mattmccray/flipbook.js/readme.md

   within the zoomed screen area even if it's larger than the original image size.
 - A `beginReadingAt` option to start on a screen other than the first.
+- When screen count gets to a certain length, allow reading after a specific percentage of images have loaded (instead of 100%).

 ## Probable Features for Version 2